openshift-cloud-team/aged-machines-pruner/article.md

     └── tests/    # The test files
 ```

-You'll need to adjust `Chart.yaml` and `values.yaml` as well as delete scaffolded templates.
+We then need to adjust `Chart.yaml` and `values.yaml` as well as delete the scaffolded templates.
 Keep `_helpers.tpl` since it contains a bunch of useful helpers which will help us to prepare a metadata section for our manifests.
-Then you could move your manifests into the template folder with adjusting metadata.labels section of each manifest as follows.
+Then move the previously prepared CronJob and supporting manifests into the template folder, adjusting the metadata.labels section of each manifest as follows:

 ```yaml
 ...